SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 ## Kanban Takeaways

-Honestly, I love Kanban so much, I could probably write a whole book about how all the hidden benefits that I have discovered from using Kanban in my project management toolkit.
+Honestly, I love Kanban so much, I could probably write a whole book about all the hidden benefits that I have discovered from using Kanban in my project management toolkit.

-Whether you use Kanban or not, these are good things that you want to be part of your project management approach:
+Whether you use Kanban or not, these are the things that you want to be part of your project management approach:

 1. Visualize the entire project at a glance
 2. Make it easy and addicting to deliver tasks rapidly
 3. Enable high flexibility to handle changes and mid-project discoveries

-If you have a process that has those three features, you're going to be in a very good place, regardless of whether you use Kanban.
+If you have a process that has these three features, you're going to be in a very good place, regardless of whether you use Kanban.

 That said, what's my recommendation?
 Use Kanban unless you run into problems that it can't solve.
 Kanban has been around for 80 years and has stood the test of time.
 It's been around even longer than Agile.
-It incorporates a LOT of the human wisdom around workflow management.
+It incorporates **A LOT** of the human wisdom around workflow management.
 By using it, you will learn more and more about which problems it has effectively solved.

 ---